DavidSilveraGabriel/The-blockchain-dev-resources/README.md

 → How can you make a smart contract?

 → What are dApps?
+  * A decentralized application is a computer application that runs on a distributed computing system.

 → Which programming language to used to write dApps?